ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 * 2.5.1 When creating the objects, ApplicationCore takes care that the MetaDataPropagatingRegisterDecorator is always placed around the ExceptionHandlingDecorators.
 Like this a `faulty` flag raised by the ExceptionHandlingDecorator is automatically picked up by the MetaDataPropagatingRegisterDecorator.
 * 2.5.2 The first failing read returns with the old data and the 'faulty' flag.
 Like this the flag is propagated to the outputs.
 Only further reads might freeze until the device is available again.

+### 2.6 Application class

+* 2.6.1 For device variables, the requirement of setting receiving endpoints to 'faulty' on construction can not be fulfilled.
+In DeviceAccess the accessor are bidirectional and provide no possibility to distinguish sender and receiver.
+Instead, the validity is set right after construction in Application::createDeviceVariable() for receivers.

 ### Comments: